-We do not consider non-network options to be commercially and technically feasible to assist with meeting the identified need for this RIT-T. Non-network options will not mitigate the expected lost load, safety risks and environmental risks from failure of the No. 1 transformer.
+In the PSCR, we noted that we do not consider non-network options to be commercially and technically feasible to assist with meeting the identified need for this RIT-T. Non-network options will not mitigate the expected lost load, safety risks and environmental risks from failure of the No. 1 transformer.
+No submissions were received in response to the PSCR in relation to non-network options.